crate/crate-clients-tools/docs/integrate/metrics.md

 # Monitoring and Metrics with CrateDB

 Storing metrics data for the long term is a common need in systems monitoring scenarios.
 CrateDB offers corresponding integration adapters.
+Relevant tutorials can be found within the [CrateDB Guide: Integration Tutorials] section of the documentation.

 (prometheus)=
 ## Prometheus